thedavidkipnis/Tondo/README.md

-A simple React web application that acts as a board of sticky notes for writing down your ideas or todo's :)
+A React web application that acts as a board of sticky notes for writing down your ideas or todo's :)

 ![alt text](https://github.com/thedavidkipnis/Tondo/blob/master/image%20(12).png)